rubenwap/Super-Pang/README.md

 # Super Pang

-Simple clone of Super Pang as a college assignment.
+Simple clone of Super Pang as exploration of PhysicsJS module capabilities.

-Works purely in client side, no server needed.
-Also, the code has been untouched from what was originally delivered, so it would benefit from a refactoring, not necessarily to use a framework, but at least to clean up the functions and fix some CSS, which is applied badly from JS most of the times.
+Currently in development:

+- Left/Right: Control the player
+- Enter key: Shoot